-From Ireland to the United States, from the Olympics to Nations Cups, Kevin Babington is the quintessential professional.
+From Ireland to the United States, from the Olympics to private clinics, Kevin Babington is the quintessential professional.
 Throughout the past 30 years, the rider and trainer has methodically built a respected name for himself in his adopted homeland of Pennsylvania.

 Kevin is best known for his partnership with the jumper Carling King, a horse that took him to the 2004 Athens Olympics and carried him to over 30 top ten finishes in grand prix classes around the world.
 He continues to compete at the top levels of the sport, with numerous grand prix wins and placings with Mark Q and Shorapur.